lfex/tcp-client/README.md

 ## About

 This library provides a simple TCP client for use in non-critical BEAM applications such as command line tools and REPLs.
-That being said, it is intended for use from OTP release apps, making use of `./config/sys.config`.
+That being said, it _is_ intended to be used from OTP release apps (e.g., making use of configuration data in `./config/sys.config`).

 ## Configuration

-Update your applications `sys.config` to include the following:
+Update your application's `sys.config` to include the following:

 ``` erlang
 [